That this House takes note of the future capability of the United Kingdom’s armed forces in the current international situation.

 My Lords, I am grateful to the noble Lord, Lord Robertson, for tabling this Motion, and appreciate the obvious wisdom that he brought to it.
 I also warmly thank all noble Lords and noble and gallant Lords who have contributed to this important debate so powerfully.

 It has been said repeatedly in this House in recent times, and it is undoubtedly true, that the world is a more dangerous and uncertain place today than it has been for many years.
 Despite encouraging advances, the threat from Daesh remains substantial.
 Russia, as noble Lords have said, continues to show its force through both conventional and novel means.
 New theatres of conflict, most notably cyber, demand new and complex capability.
-And the transition to a new US Administration has been seen by some as an opportunity to question, perhaps even attempt to undermine, the role of the rules-based international order.
+The transition to a new US Administration has been seen by some as an opportunity to question, perhaps even attempt to undermine, the role of the rules-based international order.

 In the 2015 National Security Strategy and Strategic Defence and Security Review, we wrote: